 - 1 package (8 ounces) cream cheese, softened

 - 1/4 cup maple syrup

 - 1 teaspoon vanilla extract

-- Chopped walnuts, optional
+- Walnuts, optional

 - In a large bowl, combine the first six ingredients.
 In another bowl, beat eggs, oil and syrup.
 Stir into dry ingredients just until moistened.
 Fold in carrots.